nilern/monnit/README.md

 they ended up needing efficient Functor and Monad protocols.
 Having copies of those protocols in every library is clearly silly.
-I did not want the extra indirection and magic of Cats (currying because of Applicative Functors, MonadContexts in dynamic Vars, monads that just wrap fns) or the loose typing of algo.monads (macros instead of protocols, the State monad is just a raw fn instead of having a dedicated type).
+I did not want the extra indirection and magic of Cats (currying because of Applicative Functors, `MonadContext`s in dynamic Vars, monads that just wrap fns) or the loose typing of algo.monads (macros instead of protocols, the State monad is just a raw fn instead of having a dedicated type).